dojo/docs/dojox/mobile/Switch.rst

 .. js ::

-  // 'connect' is the return value of the dojo/_base/connect module connect.connect(dijit.byId("sw"), "onStateChanged", function(newState){
+  // 'registry' is the return value of the dijit/registry amd module var sw = registry.byId("sw");
+  sw.on("stateChanged", function(newState){
       alert("newState = "+newState); // newState is "on" or "off"
   });